 Allow plenty of time along the ridge and at the lookout to admire the views over the Alice Valley.
 Camp overnight at Serpentine Chalet Dam.

 The road past Serpentine Chalet Ruins towards the Trailhead is 4WD access so a good alternative is to walk part way along Section 9, drop your pack to have a look at Inarlanga Pass and then finish at the Ochre Pits (2WD access).
-Alternatively, finish at the 2WD access point on the Serpentine Chalet access road.

 Highlights: